 First of all, you can be more directly in touch with your demographic than most corporations could ever be.
 Your personal contact with your fan base is one of the strongest ways to build loyalty, performance attendance, and ultimately, CD sales.
 Whenever you’re awake you should be promoting—in internet chat rooms and in peer networking sites.
 You should have CDs and show fliers with you at all times.
-Wherever you go you should always have a way to play a snippet of your music to prospective fans on your iPod or portable CD player.
+Wherever you go you, should always have a way to play a snippet of your music to prospective fans, whether on an iPod or smartphone.

 Push like the pusherman